Engaging Beyond Our Walls

 B. How to make your own.

-C. Workshops and curriculum.
+C. Learner guides, workshops, and curriculum.

 Repurpose our curricula for your own workshops — including for neighbors, partners, and university design programs.
 We believe this movement will scale as a series of practices and local adaptations, rather than as a software product or single design.